 As expected, an email from the alleged Ghanaian Ministry of Procurement came back quickly.
 The scammer placed an order for over $4 million of these imaginary articles, so I prepared a really great looking invoice on an official-looking letterhead and emailed it to the scammer.
 This was the reply from the scammer, complete with attached bogus documents with bogus letterheads and bogus certificates.

 So there it was, the demand for $1000 for a Government Acceptance Approval/Tender Fee - the old Nigerian Oil Scam wrapped up in a slightly different package.
-To think that anybody would fall for this transparent crap is very hard to believe, but obviously scammers who send out these phoney requests for purchase of products are making money from gullible fools and this is just one example of how they do it.
+To think that anybody would fall for this ridiculous crap is very hard to believe, but obviously scammers who send out these phoney requests for purchase of products are making money from gullible fools and this is just one example of how they do it.

 To show how totally ignorant some of these African scammers are, I changed the name of the honeypot email account to Mickey Mouse as the owner.
 One would have thought that even African scammers would have woken up to the fact that Mickey Mouse is probably the most famous cartoon character of all time.
 But no, within one day, an email was received from an idiot who wrote, "Hello my dear, this is Barrister Ben, the one that is in charge of your compensation fund here in Benin Republic."